a16z-infra/companion-app/python/README.md

 and hosting.

 a. **Clerk Secrets**

+Clerk is used to authorize users of your application.
+Without completing this setup, you will not be able to access your companions via the supplied frontend

 Go to https://dashboard.clerk.com/ -> "Add Application" -> Fill in Application name/select how your users should sign in -> Create Application